akalabri/Car_Price_Prediction/README.md

 ## Conclusion and Next Steps

 This project provides a comprehensive approach to predicting used car prices, from data preprocessing and exploratory analysis to model development and evaluation.
+It was found that the decision tree model is the best model for this dataset using the metrices in this project.
+Additionally, removing the outliers did indeed decrease the MAE of the models significanlty but the models were poorly fitted which was indicated by an R-Squared value close to zero.
+Here is a comparison between the decision trees models for both datasets.
+Threfore, it was concluded that using the decsion tree model trained by the data wiht outliers is the best fit for this scinario.

 Future work could include fine-tuning the models, experimenting with additional features, and deploying the models for real-time predictions.
+Also, adding a dashboard for the EDA section will be very helpful in delivering the results to the users.
+Moreover, building a webiste based interface to predict the car price given certain inputs will be very helpful as well